DesignSuite/software/README.md

 Please make shared updates to the main repo at [Github.com/DreamSuite/software](https://Github.com/DesignSuite/creative)

-Suggestion: Fork and add an installer app that schools can use to update student computers.
+Suggestion: Fork and create an installer that schools can use to update student computers.